Lawrencium256/nnet_from_scratch/README.md

 Project to build a neural network from scratch in Python.

-Basic libraries such as Numpy, Random and Matplotlib are used but deep learning packages are not used in the design process.
+Basic libraries such as Numpy, Random and Matplotlib are used but deep learning packages were avoided during the design process.
 PyTorch is only used to verify model accuracy.